LeBron James' son Bronny commits to play basketball at USC

 Bronny James abruptly announced his much-anticipated decision on social media Saturday, about two hours before his father's Los Angeles Lakers hosted the Golden State Warriors in Game 3 of their second-round playoff series.

-The 18-year-old James was a McDonald's All-American just like his father, but he was among the few uncommitted elite high school basketball prospects heading toward the summer.
+The 18-year-old James was a McDonald's All-American just like his father, but the 6-foot-3 guard was among the few uncommitted elite high school basketball prospects heading toward the summer.
 The namesake son of the top scorer in NBA history played at Sierra Canyon School, which is known for educating scions of the sports and entertainment industries in Chatsworth, an outer suburban neighborhood of Los Angeles.

 James and his Sierra Canyon team played at the arena last January, beating a team from Georgia’s Wheeler High School led by elite recruit Isaiah Collier — who is now James’ teammate at USC.

+"So damn proud of you kid!"
+LeBron James wrote on Instagram before his pregame warmups with the Lakers.
+"I have no words besides I LOVE YOU (at)bronny!!!
+LET'S GO!!!!!!!"

-After choosing to stay close to home for college, the 6-foot-3 guard will join an already loaded Trojans roster coming off the school's third straight NCAA Tournament appearance under coach Andy Enfield.
+After choosing to stay close to home for college, Bronny James will join an already loaded Trojans roster coming off the school's third straight NCAA Tournament appearance under coach Andy Enfield.

-Several key contributors to last season's team are returning, headlined by star guard Boogie Ellis.
-USC also will have guard Collier, one of the top recruits in the current high school class.
+Several key contributors to last season's team are returning, headlined by star guard Boogie Ellis, who led the Trojans with 17.7 points per game.
+USC also will have Collier, a point guard and one of the top overall recruits in the current high school class.

-Many recruiting observers wondered whether USC's strong roster at guard would dissuade Bronny James from staying in Los Angeles for college, perhaps steering him toward Oregon or to an alternative to college.
-Instead, the son of the four-time NBA champion and league MVP didn't back down from the challenge of contributing to USC's current surge to national prominence.
+Many recruiting observers wondered whether USC's strong roster at guard would dissuade Bronny James from staying in Los Angeles for college, perhaps steering him toward Oregon, Ohio State or an alternative to higher education.
+Instead, the son of the four-time NBA champion and four-time league MVP didn't back down from the challenge of contributing to USC's current surge to national prominence.

+Bronny James is one of the nation's top prospects at point guard, with playmaking skills, a steady jump shot and perimeter defense that could be immediately valuable to the Trojans.

 The younger James' full name is LeBron James Jr., but he's much better known by his family nickname.
 His younger brother, 15-year-old Bryce, is also an elite collegiate prospect at Sierra Canyon.

-LeBron James has been an active, supportive parent for his sons' basketball dreams.
-He also has frequently mentioned his desire to play in the NBA alongside Bronny, even though the logistics of such a dream would be daunting.
+LeBron James has said he would have played at Ohio State if he hadn't gone straight to the NBA in 2003.
+He has been an active, supportive parent for his sons' basketball dreams, even amid the demands of a pro career now in its 20th season.
+The elder James also has frequently mentioned his desire to play in the NBA alongside Bronny, though the logistics of achieving such a dream would be daunting.

 Last month, James spent the Saturday between the Lakers’ 81st and 82nd games of the regular season flying back and forth to Portland.
 James made the one-day trip with his mother, his wife and kids Bryce and Zhuri to watch Bronny play in the Nike Hoop Summit for Team USA.